apiflask/apiflask/docs/decorators.rst

 Decorators
 ==========

-The core functionality of APIToolkit is accessed through its five decorators, which are used to define what the inputs and outputs of each endpoint are.
+The core functionality of Flask-APITools is accessed through its five decorators, which are used to define what the inputs and outputs of each endpoint are.

 @arguments